MultiSafepay/Magento2Msp/README.md

 20. Podium
 21. Winkel Cheque

+Next to the above it has support for
+1. Multistore setup
+2. Magestore one-step-checkout
+3. Magelaza one-step-checkout
+4. Refunds from within Magento
+5. Auto update transaction to shipped for Pay After Delivery, Klarna and E-invoice
+6. Cart is active on cancelled transaction
+7. iDEAL issuer selection within Magento
+8. Creditcard gateway, this one is optional and can be used to offer a grouped CreditCard payment method with a card dropdown.

 Your notifcation url can be set to the following: (within your MultiSafepay website profile) Set [yoursiteurl]/multisafepay/connect/notification as Notification URL in the MSP merchant center If the url is not configured then the notification_url added to the transaction request will be used to process the callback.